dropbox/stone/docs/lang_ref.rst

 Another advantage is that for languages that support tagged unions (Swift is a recent adopter), the compiler can check that the application code handles all possible cases and that accesses are safe.
-Generators will take advantage of such features when they are available in the target language.
+Backends will take advantage of such features when they are available in the target language.

 Like a struct, a documentation string can follow the union declaration and/or